Skip to content

 How to get there: 10 minutes walk from Edirnekapi tram station.

-Like many other churches in Turkey, the Ottoman rulers ruled to convert the church into a mosque; then, it became a public museum before being restored back into a mosque by the present administration.
+Like many other churches in Turkey, the Ottoman rulers ruled to convert the church into a mosque; then, it became a public museum before being restored into a mosque by the present administration.

 Istanbul